mosal2000/VBA-of-Wall-Street/README.md

 ![hard_solution](Images/hard_solution.png)

 - The `alphabetical_testing.xlsx` is used while developing your code.
-This dataset is smaller which allow to test faster.
+This dataset is smaller which allows faster test.